 3. Plan to have all your plumbing in one place

 When planning your bathroom, remember you will save money by locating all the plumbing close to the kitchen and laundry.
 If you are building a two-story home, place the upstairs bathroom above the downstairs bathroom so that they can share pipes.
-The further apart your plumbing areas are, you will pay more in materials and labour.
+The further apart your plumbing areas are, the more you will pay in materials and labour.

 4. Plan for the future

 When building a new home, it’s a good idea to think about your future plans.
 On average, houses last for around 60 years and installing the necessary plumbing for any possible additions will save you a small fortune later on.
-For example you might want to add a second ensuite, or patio kitchen down the track.
+For example, you might want to add a second en suite, or patio kitchen down the track.

 It’s important to consider the size of your drains.
 You can reduce the frequency of dealing with blocked drains by having larger drains installed.
 The initial layout won’t be too high and it will help you save money later on.

 Make sure you have a diagram of your home’s drainage system.
 This diagram will show you the location of all the plumbing and drainage in and around your home.
 It will help your plumber place wet walls in the right areas in the bathroom to prevent rot and keep mildew at bay.
 It will also help you avoid hitting a water line accidentally one day.

 When planning a new home, you also need to understand how rainwater flows or pools around your block, and plan for elevation or floodwalls if necessary.
 In Melbourne, water sensitive urban design is recommended, which to ensure that storm water is diverted and reused before it reaches our waterways.